 If you're involved in an auto accident where there is no clear indicator of who's at fault, then chances are good that your own car insurance will have to come to the rescue.
 So it's always a great idea to make sure your policy has adequate limits and deductibles you're comfortable with in case you have to use it.
 These type of accidents happen more often than you may think.

 Claims time is the NOT the time to find out you have a below average policy and agent.
-Give us a call at (937) 592-4871 or visit our auto insurance page to request your quote today!
+Call us or request your quote today!